era86/era86.github.io/_drafts/2019-01-22-features-in-ruby-i-miss-while-working-in-python.markdown

 ## Explicit private methods

 [Encapsulation](https://stackify.com/oop-concept-for-beginners-what-is-encapsulation/) is an important concept in object-oriented programming.
-Defining and enforcing private methods lets programmers declare the intended interface for any particular class.
+The ability to define and enforce private methods lets programmers declare the intended interface for any particular class.

 ### Python:

 There are [philosophical reasons](https://mail.python.org/pipermail/tutor/2003-October/025932.html) for Python's lack of private methods.
-However, a similar effect can be achieved by using a Python concept called [name mangling](https://docs.python.org/3.5/tutorial/classes.html#private-variables).
+However, a similar effect can be achieved using a Python concept called [name mangling](https://docs.python.org/3.5/tutorial/classes.html#private-variables).
 Just prefix "private" methods with double-underscores.

 {% highlight python %}
 class MyClass: